simuxakadiscgolfgod/Space-Weather/README.md

 # Space Weather App
 ## Astronomical Picture of the Day
 ![Image](Astro_Images/image.jpg)
-<br />**Date image released:**  2025-06-29
+<br />**Date image released:**  2025-06-30
-<br />**Title of the image:**  Dark Sand Cascades on Mars
+<br />**Title of the image:**  NGC 4651: The Umbrella Galaxy
-<br />**Description for the image:**  Are these trees growing on Mars?
-No.  Groups of dark brown streaks have been photographed by the Mars Reconnaissance Orbiter on melting pinkish sand dunes covered with light frost.
-The featured image was taken in 2008 April near the North Pole of Mars.
-At that time, dark sand on the interior of Martian sand dunes became more and more visible as the spring Sun melted the lighter carbon dioxide ice.
-When occurring near the top of a dune, dark sand may cascade down the dune leaving dark surface streaks -- streaks that might appear at first to be trees standing in front of the lighter regions but cast no shadows.
-Objects about 25 centimeters across are resolved on this image spanning about one kilometer.
-Close ups of some parts of this image show billowing plumes indicating that the sand slides were occurring even while the image was being taken.
-Celestial Surprise: What picture did APOD feature on your birthday? (post 1995)
+<br />**Description for the image:**  It's raining stars.
+What appears to be a giant cosmic umbrella is now known to be a tidal stream of stars stripped from a small satellite galaxy.
+The main galaxy, spiral galaxy NGC 4651, is about the size of our Milky Way, while its stellar parasol appears to extend some 100 thousand light-years above this galaxy's bright disk.
+A small galaxy was likely torn apart by repeated encounters as it swept back and forth on eccentric orbits through NGC 4651.
+The remaining stars will surely fall back and become part of a combined larger galaxy over the next few million years.
+The featured deep image was captured in long exposures from Saudi Arabia.
+The Umbrella Galaxy lies about 50 million light-years distant toward the well-groomed northern constellation of Berenice's Hair (Coma Berenices).
+APOD in a Modern Format StellarSnap
-<br />**URL for this image:**  https://apod.nasa.gov/apod/image/2506/almosttrees_mro_2560.jpg
+<br />**URL for this image:**  https://apod.nasa.gov/apod/image/2506/UmbrellaGal_Alkuwari_3843.png

 ## X-Ray Flux
 The GOES X-ray plots shown here are used to track solar activity and solar flares.
 Large solar X-ray flares can change the Earth’s ionosphere, which blocks high-frequency (HF) radio transmissions on the sunlit side of the Earth.
 Solar flares are also associated with Coronal Mass Ejections (CMEs) which can ultimately lead to geomagnetic storms.
 SWPC sends out space weather alerts at the M5 (5x10^-5 Watts/mw) level.
 Some large flares are accompanied by strong radio bursts that may interfere with other radio frequencies and cause problems for satellite communication and radio navigation (GPS).